-The dental retainers will serve to protect your teeth from directtooth on tooth grinding but the thin material may not be durable enough to withstand the forces of your teeth and jaw for very long.
+The dental retainers will serve to protect your teeth from direct tooth on tooth grinding but the thin material may not be durable enough to withstand the forces of your teeth and jaw for very long.
 Additionally, the dental retainer will lack the jaw support you may need to get facial/jaw pain relief.
 If you’re a heavy grinder or jaw clencher you may find yourself replacing your dental retainers throughout the course of time that you are made to wear them.
 One great thing about our company is that we offer a free dental retainer replacement up to one year from purchase if you wear through your retainers.
-Shop our dental retainers here
+Click on the dental retainers picture above to shop!

 Remember!
 Teeth can take up to one year or more to stabilize after braces.

 Once you have been cleared to set the retainers aside, you may find that your bruxism disorder is still in full swing.
 If you are grinding or clenching, you will most likely need to continue to wear an appliance that will protect your teeth (aka custom night guard).
 Now, a night guard is not typically worn on both teeth arches.
 You will need to first decide whether you should wear an upper or lower guard.

 “I only had invisalign (braces) on one teeth arch (upper teeth) so I only have to wear a dental retainer on just my upper teeth.
 Will this still protect my teeth from the grinding problem?”